When It’s Just You: Single Parenting

 single parentingThe weather this month has been so unpredictable, but so is life and single parenting.

-This winter hasn’t been as bad as past winters, but having back-to-back snow days and/or delays can really wreak havoc, especially the dreaded 5 a.m. recorded call stating your school has a DELAY.
+Our recent winters have been relatively mild, but having back-to-back snow days and delays can really wreak havoc, especially the dreaded 5 a.m. recorded call stating your school has a DELAY.
 If your first thought is, “Now what am I going to do?” you are definitely not alone.

 I’m a single mom, and my ex lives over an hour away.
-My job is one that needs to be done at the office.
+My job requires being done at the office.
 My boss does not have kids, but she is very understanding.
-However, three days in a row of calling out or emailing to say I’m going to be late makes me anxious and nervous.
-I never want my coworkers to resent me, but at the same time, my family is my priority.
+However, three days in a row of calling out or emailing to say I’m going to be late makes me anxious.
+I never want my coworkers to resent me, but my family is my priority.
 Single parenting is such a struggle.

 And that struggle is inevitable!
-Especially with all the sickness going around this winter between the stomach bug, the flu, and some terrible colds, my kids are bound to get sick and have to miss school.
-What’s a mom to do?
-Here are my suggestions:
+Especially with all the sicknesses going around this winter, between the stomach bug, the flu, and some terrible colds, my kids are bound to get sick and have to miss school.
+What’s a single mom to do?
+Here are my suggestions.

 2. Get to know the people in your neighborhood and try to work together.
-Talk to neighbors at the bus stop or at school and see if you can work out a schedule to help one another.
+Talk to neighbors at the bus stop or at school, and see if you can work out a schedule to help each other.

 3. Contact your school principal and see if they know of any resources in the area.

 4. Meet with your boss and create a backup plan.
-See if it’s possible to work from home on days when the children are off from school or delays.
+See if it’s possible to work from home on days when the children are off from school or have delayed school days.

 5. Talk with your coworkers to see if you can split shifts or cover for one another.
 It could be a win for both parties.

 It’s really about thinking outside the box to try and develop what works best for your family.
 I’m still trying to figure it all out as we have recently moved, and I don’t know anyone in our neighborhood.
-But single parenting after the last few weeks of snow delays and sick kids, I think it’s time to start meeting the neighbors!
+But after the last few weeks of snow delays, sick kids, and single parenting, I think it’s time to start meeting the neighbors!

 How do you manage work when you need to stay home with the kids?
 Do you have a plan?